-4.1 Assimilation of Observed Data.
-Assimilation of stream stage, precipitation, temperature, and other hydrometeorological data from ground-based networks as required for the hydrologic modeling process is essential to RFC operations.
-WFOs support the quality control of data from ground-based networks which are assimilated by the RFCs.
-RFCs also assimilate gridded precipitation estimates from remote sensing technologies such as radar and satellite to form a mosaic of precipitation observations.
+4.1 Incorporation and Analysis of Observed Data

+Incorporation of stream stage/flow data and analysis of precipitation, temperature, and other hydrometeorological data from ground-based networks as required for the hydrologic modeling process are essential to RFC operations.
+WFOs support the quality control of data from ground-based networks which are utilized by the RFCs.
+RFCs also analyze gridded precipitation estimates from remote sensing technologies such as radar and satellite to form a mosaic of precipitation observations.
+Additional airborne observations of snow water equivalent and soil moisture from NOAA aircraft may be used to complement ground-based observations.

-The mosaic of precipitation observations and remotely-sensed precipitation estimates forms a quantitative precipitation estimate (QPE) for the RFC area.
+The mosaic of precipitation observations and remotely-sensed precipitation estimates form a quantitative precipitation estimate (QPE) for the RFC area.
 The QPE is provided to NCEP and associated WFOs as required to support forecast and warning operations and verification activities.
 RFC QPE products are made available to the public and media partners via the Internet.

-When river stage observations are temporarily missing due to problems such as flood-damaged equipment, RFCs may provide the estimated stage, SHEF-encoded with a Type Source of P (model simulated estimate).
-If observer estimates are relayed from the WFO, RFCs will consider these in their assimilation of the data or through the forecast process.
+When river stage observations are temporarily missing due to problems such as damaged equipment, RFCs may provide the estimated stage, Standard Hydrometeorological Exchange Format (SHEF)-encoded with a Type P (model-processed simulated estimate).
+If observer estimates are relayed from the WFO, RFCs will consider these in their analysis of the data or through the forecast process.

-- 4.2 Assimilation of Forecast Data.
-All RFCs use quantitative precipitation forecasts (QPF), temperature forecasts, and, where applicable, other forecast information as input to the NWS river forecast system.
-HICs coordinate RFC requirements and schedules for NCEP QPFs and temperature forecasts with the regional headquarters and the Hydrologic Services Division in the Office of Climate, Water, and Weather Services.
-RFC requirements and schedules for locally-produced forecasts supplementing national forecasts, where deemed appropriate, are coordinated by regional headquarters with the HICs and affected meteorologists in charge. - 4.2.1 Quantitative Precipitation Forecasts.
-RFCs in the conterminous United States receive QPF guidance from the HPC and WFOs and make adjustments as necessary before entering it into their operational hydrologic modeling system.
+4.2 Use of Forecast Data

+All RFCs use quantitative precipitation forecasts (QPF), temperature forecasts, and, where applicable, other forecast forcings as input to the hydrologic forecast system.
+HICs coordinate RFC requirements and schedules for NCEP QPFs and temperature forecasts with the regional headquarters and the Water Resources Services Branch in the Analyze, Forecast and Support Office.
+RFC requirements and schedules for locally-produced forecasts supplementing national forecasts, where deemed appropriate, are coordinated by regional headquarters with the HICs and affected Meteorologists in Charge.

+4.2.1 Quantitative Precipitation Forecasts

+RFCs in the conterminous United States receive QPF guidance from WPC and WFOs and make adjustments as necessary before entering it into their operational modeling system.
 Each RFC determines how far the time window extends into the future for incorporation of QPF into the hydrologic modeling system according to the hydrometeorological characteristics of typical events in its area of responsibility.
-RFCs coordinate with HPC and affected WFOs when operationally significant changes are made to QPF guidance.
+RFCs coordinate with WPC and affected WFOs when operationally significant changes are made to QPF guidance.
 RFCs should be proactive in communicating the impacts of QPF on river forecasts with all affected NWS field offices, particularly when changes from previous model runs cause a rise to flood stage or change in flood category.